-The Peer-to-Peer Networks WA project is for people living with disability and/or mental health concerns along with their family members and carers in order to link to peer support initiatives that can; build personal connections, assist with access to, and sharing of information, as well as learning from their peers.
+The Peer-to-Peer Networks WA project is for people living with disability and/or mental health concerns along with their family members and carers, in order to link to peer support initiatives that can:

 People tell us (and research backs it up) that disabled people and their family members and carers are often more comfortable sharing knowledge, ideas and experiences with their peers through informal and natural conversations, rather than engaging formally with service providers.
-It is the conversations with our peers that provide us with new and creative ideas within a safe place where we can share information and knowledge about the NDIS as it rolls out across WA.
+It is the conversations with our peers that provide us with new and creative ideas within a safe place where we can share information and knowledge about the NDIS and relevant topics.

-We are in a time of great change in the way that supports, and services are delivered in WA as we move towards full NDIS scheme roll out and this project provides a platform for people and/or families to connect and share information and learn tips and tricks about how to navigate the NDIS.
+Supports and services delivered by the NDIS provide a platform for people and/or families to connect and share information and learn tips and tricks about how to navigate their NDIS journey.

 You can join a network that’s close to where you live, one with people who live with similar disability, one with people who share a specific interest or identity, or a network that only meets on the internet.

 For Peer Support Networks connecting on line; it is important to be cyber safety aware.